Srideep/Concourse_Kubernetes_Setup/README.md

-# Continuous Integration & Delivery w/ Concourse, Docker & Kubernetes
+# Continuous Integration/ Continuous Delivery w/ Concourse, Docker & Kubernetes

   This repositary is created for setting a CI/CD workflow using open-source tools like Concourse, Docker and Kubernetes.